 Why would you need dental implants?

-Implants can be used to replace a single tooth, small sets of teeth, or even your entire mouth.
+Implants can be used to replace a single tooth, multiple teeth, or even your entire mouth.
 The goal of implant use is not only to restore function but improve overall appearance and strength as well.

-While other options for tooth replacement exist—–partials, dentures, and the like—dental implants remain the gold standard for tooth replacement.
+While other options for tooth replacement exist—partial dentures, complete dentures, and the like—dental implants remain the gold standard for tooth replacement.
 Several factors must be considered when deciding if implants are right for you.
 These factors include:

 - Health and density of the jawbone in which the implant is to be placed